hitoshi-watase/sercrod/docs/reference/directives/let.md

 Key points:

 - `*let` is a non-structural directive: it does not clone or repeat elements; it just prepares values for other directives.
-- The attribute remains on the element; internally Nablla re-evaluates it on each re-render.
+- The attribute remains on the element; internally Sercrod re-evaluates it on each re-render.
 - `*let` runs before `*if`, `*switch`, `*each`, and `*for` on the same element, so later directives can rely on variables created by `*let`.